 - Don’t be shy!
 Everybody poops.
 Ask questions if you have them.
 Your guides are used to these types of questions.

 For additional tips for the ladies, please check out our feminine hygiene blog.

-If you have any further questions or concerns, feel free to contact our office.
+If you have any further questions or concerns about using our backcountry bathroom, feel free to contact our office.